Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 **With a commercial license, you can:**

-- ✅ Use FoxML Core internally without AGPL disclosure obligations
+- ✅ Use FoxML Core internally
 - ✅ Modify the software for internal commercial use
 - ✅ Deploy it in production environments
 - ✅ Integrate it into proprietary systems and workflows